Meng-333/SRADSGAN/README.md

 ## Citation

-If our code helps your research or work, please consider citing our paper.
+If our code helps with your research or work, please consider citing our paper.

 ```
 F. Meng et al., "Single Remote Sensing Image Super-Resolution via a Generative Adversarial Network With Stratified Dense Sampling and Chain Training,"